stephengold/kk-physics/README.md

 KK Physics comes pre-built as a single library that depends on the standard "jme3-core" library from jMonkeyEngine.

-For projects built using [Maven] or [Gradle], it is sufficient to add a dependency on the KK Physics Library.
+For projects built using [Maven] or [Gradle], it is sufficient to add dependencies on the KK Physics library and the jolt-java Linux native library.
 The build tool should automatically resolve the remaining dependencies.

 ### Gradle-built projects